Feb 07, 2020

 Dry foods for your pets, such as biscuits, are especially at risk as they tend to be stored in large bags that are not easy to reseal and keep moths out!
 And if you feed the wild birds in your garden don't forget to check the bags of seed, grain and nuts that you might have stored in your garage or garden shed!

-Larvae are small but far easier to identify than eggs - they’ll be between ¼ and ½ inch long, and you may see some movement in the food.
+Pantry moth larvae are small but far easier to identify than food moth eggs - they’ll be between ¼ and ½ inch long, and you may see some movement in the food.

 Foodstuffs in their original packaging that are out of date and / or infested should be disposed of as they are.
 Similar foods in reusable containers should be disposed of carefully and the container retained for cleaning.